Edward Blum (activist): Lawsuits against diversity requirements in businesses

-Edward Blum is listed as the President of the Alliance for Fair Board Recruitment, which is the plaintiff in lawsuits challenging diversity requirements for boards of certain publicly traded companies.
-The group has sued to challenge California's race and gender quotas, and Nasdaq's comply-or-explain rule.
+Blum is the president of the Alliance for Fair Board Recruitment, an organization opposed to diversity requirements on corporate boards.
+The organisation is the plaintiff in lawsuits challenging diversity requirements for boards of certain publicly traded companies.
+The group sued to challenge California's race and gender quotas, and the Security Exchange Commission's approval of Nasdaq's comply-or-explain rule.
+California's race and gender quotas were found to be unconstitutional, and struck down.
+In December 2024, the US Court of Appeals for the Fifth Circuit held in Alliance for Fair Board Recruitment v.
+SEC that the SEC lacked the authority to approve the Nasdaq's rule.